mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Swap Z,Y axes: Enable to swap Z,Y axes.
 This fix vertical tilt on some devices.

+OTHER INPUT OPTIONS

+-Touch lightgun: Enable to tap on touchscreen as a lightgun.
+First finger is main fire.
+Second finger when first finger is pressed is alternate fire.

+-Stick Type: limits the joystick's range of motion: 8-way,4-way,2-way The most common reason to use a gate in an actual arcade setting is the retrofitting of an older machine that is not compatible with  a new 8-way stick.
+A classic example of this is Pac-Man.
+The game was originally designed for a 4-way stick, and is programmed  to respond only when a new input occurs.
+If the user is holding the stick in the down position, then suddenly makes a motion  to move to the right, what often happens is that the stick first moves into the down-right diagonal, which the game  does not recognize as new input since down is still being held.
+However, right is also now considered held, and when the user  completes the motion to move right, it is also not a new input, and Pac-Man will still be moving down.

+-Button B as Autofire: If enabled, press B to switch autofire on/off.

+-P4,P3,P2 as P1.
+Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
+Funny :).
+It makes some weird problems with some roms like D&D.

+-Save-Load Combo: Enable it to press START+R1 to load a game and START+L1 to save a game.

+GENERAL

+-Change ROMs path: Change current ROMs path.
+You need to restart app.
+You must move ROMs from older folder to the new one also.

+-Notification Icon: Enable it to show a notification icon when MAME4droid is suspended.

+-Navigation bar mode : Hide or dimm navigation bar on android >=  4.2.
+You can select immersive mode on android >= 4.4 also.
+Disable  if you have problems on full screen modes.

+-Scale beyond boundaries.
+Enable it to scale beyond screen boundaries if a fixed scale mode is selected.

+-TV overscan.
+Enable it to apply a 10 pct safe area to correct overscan issues on some TV sets.

+-Netplay port: Let you change port used on netplay.

+-Netplay host delay frame: denotes the maximum number of frames MAME4droid will need to emulate at once to maintain synchonization due to actual network latency.

+ADVANCED:

+-Video Engine:

+    * SW: SW render, more accurate.
+Higher device compatibility.
+    * GL.
+Open GL ES 1.1 or upper.
+This should be your choice if it works fine for you.
+Faster rendering even with image filtering.

+-Sound Engine.
+Set the audio Engine.
+AudioTrack for safety.
+OpenSL for performance and low latency on capable devices.

+-Threaded Video render.
+Enable it to use a dedicate thread to do the video rendering (performance gain on double core devices).
+Disable if you have stuttering.

+-Video thread priority.
+Set to default value unless you have problems.
+You need to restart.

+-Double buffer.
+Avoids flickering at the expenses of performance.

+-True RGB.
+Render in true color.
+Use to improve artwork rendering.

+-Main thread priority.
+Set to default value unless you have problems.
+You need to restart.

+-Alternate OpenGL Path.
+Enable it to use the newer OpenGL  render path.
+Select it if you have performance problems with old render path.
+Could not work in older devices (like overlay rendering)

+-Debug Mode.
+Enable debug mode.
+Only for developers.

+OTHER:

+-Game filter: Filter games by year, manufacturer, category, source driver, favorites...

 -Scaling Mode:

      * Keep Aspect: keeps the aspect ratio